massive-oss/mlib/README.md

 	haxelib run mlib config

-This command generates a stub *.mlib* settings file in the current directory (and a haxelib.xml file if it doesn't exist already).
+This command generates a stub *.mlib* settings file in the current directory (and a haxelib.json file if it doesn't exist already).

 To see an example of the settings file is in this repository [.mlib](https://github.com/massiveinteractive/MassiveLib/blob/master/.mlib)